 attention any application for a waiver in which the student is not clearly entitled to attend school in

-application for a waiver has been identified for Board review, the
+on behalf of the Board.
+Once an application for a waiver has been identified for Board review, the

 Board shall convene a hearing as soon as possible, but no later than 45 days after the receipt of the

 waiver request or the waiver shall be granted.
 The Board president may appoint a committee of the

 Board to act in lieu of the Board to consider waiver requests.

-Once a waiver of proof of residency has been requested, the student must be permitted to register and
+Once a waiver of proof of residency has been requested and the superintendent or designee has

-may not continue to attend school in the District.
+the student may not continue to attend school in the District.